Sally Kader

-Sally ("Salwa") Shatila Kader is the co-founder and president of the International Federation for Peace & Sustainable Development (formerly USFMEP), a bipartisan, non-profit and non-governmental organization, which has seventeen chapters around the world including its headquarters in New York City.
+Sally "Salwa" Shatila Kader is the co-founder and president of the International Federation for Peace & Sustainable Development (formerly USFMEP), a bipartisan, non-profit and non-governmental organization, which has seventeen chapters around the world including its headquarters in New York City.
 Kader is a peace activist and currently leads IFPSD programs and events at the United Nations Headquarters in New York City and around the world.
 She has been recognized by world leaders and organizations for her contributions towards peace.

 Background

-Kader, who was born in Beirut, Lebanon, holds a bachelor's degree in History and Archeology from the University of Lebanon and a master's degree in History from Central Missouri State University.
-She also pursued extensive coursework in comparative religion, communications and conflict resolution at Harvard University, the University of Baghdad and Lebanese University.
+Kader, who was born in Beirut, Lebanon, holds a Bachelor of Arts (Psychology and History) from Central Missouri State University.

 Activism

 As President of USFMEP, Kader has traveled across the United States and the Middle East developing learning opportunities in relation to the Middle East, raising awareness about its religions, cultures, history and political landscape.
 Kader also engages in dialogue with the people of the Middle East, educating them about American culture and tradition, emphasizing the inherently peaceful nature of the American people.
 Through her work with the organization, Kader has sought to strengthen relations between the United States and the Arab and Muslim worlds by undermining common misconceptions and enhancing tolerance.
 As an academic well-versed in archeological studies, Kader has also supported the preservation of numerous archeological dig sites and their cultural artifacts in countries such as Iraq, Jordan, Lebanon, Libya, Tunisia and Morocco.

 Kader has strived to promote peace and tolerance amongst different groups of people by engaging in interfaith dialogue discussions, encouraging youth education and facilitating women empowerment.
 She has met and worked with various world leaders including former United Kingdom Prime Minister Tony Blair and the late Benazir Bhutto.
 Kader has also led peace efforts with prominent celebrities including the famous actress Safia Al-Omari.

 Kader has further collaborated with other leading UN organizations to submit joint statements to the Secretary-General of the United Nations, recommending certain amendments to existing resolutions.
 In 2004, USFMEP drafted and submitted a document advocating the implementation of international legal standards condemning religious intolerance, which was signed by approximately sixty religious leaders and theorists from around the world.